wieslawsoltes/Dock/docs/dock-host-window-locator.md

    invokes it automatically when presenting windows.

-Using locators in this way keeps window creation centralized in the factory and makes it easy to customize the hosting behaviour.
+Using locators in this way keeps window creation centralized in the factory and makes it easy to customize the hosting behavior.

 For further details on floating windows see the [Floating windows guide](dock-windows.md).